 The intestine is divided into two main parts:

 The small intestine (small bowel) receives food from the lower end of the stomach and continues to digest it before passing it into the large intestine.
-The small intestine is about 6 m (20 ft) to 7 m (23 ft) long and about 2.5 cm (1 in.) wide.
+The small intestine is about 6 m (20 ft) long.

 The large intestine (large bowel) absorbs chemicals (such as sodium and chloride), nutrients, and water from the digested food.
 It also prepares waste (stool) to be expelled from the body.
 The large intestine is also called the colon.
-It is about 1.5 m (5 ft) to 1.8 m (6 ft) long and about 7.5 cm (3 in.) wide.
+It is about 1.5 m (5 ft) long.

 Current as of: